 The citizen/voter must determine where they consider their home to be.
 That address is the residence address for registering and voting.

 North Carolina does not have on-line registration.
 You may obtain a Registration Application from the State Board of Elections web site, complete the form and mail it to the Orange County Board of Elections office (address below).
 You may also complete the form in person at the county board of elections office, or call and we will be glad to mail you a registration application.

 Hillsborough, N.C.
 27278

 208 S. Cameron Street

 Hillsborough, NC 27278

 You should make your best effort to get to your correct polling place by 7:30pm Election Day.
-Beginning in 2014, by law, out of precinct Provisional Ballots will not be counted.
-However, any voter, regardless of the reason, may vote a Provisional Ballot if they wish to do so.
+By law, out of precinct Provisional Ballots shall not be considered by the Board for approval.
+Any voter, however, regardless of the reason, may vote a Provisional Ballot if they wish to do so.

 You should contact the Board of Elections in writing to have this correction made.
 If the error is realized on Election Day, precinct officials have forms that you may complete and leave with them so that we can make the corrections after Election Day.

 The Democrat and Republican parties allow Unaffiliated voters to vote in their Party Primary Elections.
 The Unaffiliated Voter may choose one party's ballot or they may choose to vote a Non-Partisan Ballot.
 Voting a party ballot will not change the voter’s party affiliation.

 If there is a Second Primary, you may only vote the party ballot that you voted in the First Primary.
 In General Elections, everyone gets the same ballot regardless of party affiliation.